Ateka-Oishi/brand-shop-client/README.md

 ```bash
 npm run dev
 ```
-* Open [http://localhost:5173/](http://localhost:5173/) with your browser to start your local instance of `Shopping BrandAUTOMOTIVE`.
+* Open [http://localhost:5173/](http://localhost:5173/) with your browser to start your local instance of `Shopping Brand - AUTOMOTIVE`.

 # Deploy on Vercel & Firebase

-# Client and Server Site Link
+# Client and Server Site CODE Link

 - [Client](https://github.com/programming-hero-web-course-4/b8a10-brandshop-client-side-Ateka-Oishi)